websauna/websauna/docs/source/reference/commands.rst

 This is a wrapped around Pyramid `pserve <http://docs.pylonsproject.org/projects/pyramid/en/latest/pscripts/pserve.html?highlight=pserve>`_ command.

+.. _ws-shell:

 ws-shell
 --------

-Open `IPython terminal shell <https://github.com/dbcli/pgcli>`_ prompt for your application.
-This also imports all your configured models by default, creates initial database session, so you are good to go to manipulate your application.
+Open `IPython terminal shell <http://ipython.readthedocs.org/en/stable/index.html>`_ prompt for interactive Python session with your application.
+It imports all your configured models by default, creates initial database session, so you are good to go to manipulate your application.

 Example::